isabella232/training-workshop/instructions/README.md

 If you are viewing this as a student on your branch, these instructions have been customized for you.
 Here you'll find a quick reference to the important information about your customized workshop experience.
 You can refer to this page for the general links you'll need to visit during the workshop.

-*If viewing these instructions on the `main` branch, you'll see some placeholders in various place.
+*If viewing these instructions on the `main` branch, you'll see some placeholders in various places.
 Many are in links that will not work.*

 ## Student ID "Slug"